kaimi-io/yandex-music-download/README.md

                                    (Session_id=...)
         --bitrate INT              bitrate (eg. 64, 128, 192, 320)

-        Bitrate 320 is available only when
-        subscription is active
-        and only via mobile API for now (be sure to specify Authorization header value)

         -l --link                  do not fetch, only print links to the tracks
         -s --silent                do not print informational messages